-- Choose a home working job (or jobs) you know you’re already skilled and qualified to do.
+- Go in a freelance direction where you know you’re already skilled and qualified to do the work.

 - Choose what you want to do, and work on building up the skills in your spare time until you’re confident enough to make the leap.